Know the Signs

 This flyer offers details about how to stay connected via the MY3 mobile application.

-8.5" x 11" templates that can be used to announce upcoming meetings and trainings, compose fact sheets, share meeting notes or as a report cover.
+Templates that can be used to announce upcoming meetings and trainings, compose fact sheets, share meeting notes, or as a report cover.

 This webinar discusses how to use and customize the available Know the Signs campaign materials for your county.